hwikgren/PNANetwork/Lists/readme.md

 pdfAsText
 ***Tero: tämä tiedosto pitänee poistaa tekijänoikeussyistä.
 Toimisiko tämänkin kohdalla se, että otetaan siitä lyhyt pätkä esimerkiksi?***

+personMetadata
+* List and explanation of metadata categories (attributes) given to each person in the network

 places
 * List of allowed place names; used also for standardizing the variants
 * E.g.,